 You might want to adopt a child while you’re abroad.
 That can also complicate citizenship issues and your ability to adopt a child in the first place.
 It might also become an issue should you decide to return home.

 Whether you decide to return home to visit or permanently, your home country might have several rules that you might have to abide by.
 Do you have to notify the authorities of your departure or return?
-Will your rights as the citizen of your country be suspended or reinstated on return?
+Will your rights as a citizen of your country be suspended or reinstated on return?

 For example, in Canada, you’re able to be out of the country between five to seven months (depending on the province you live in) without losing your health benefits.
 If you’re gone longer than that, there is a waiting period before those benefits are reinstated.
 Always ensure you know your rights and obligations before you take off.